alefaso-lucky/flying-sauce-r/README.md

 🍝 flying-sauce-r: Pasta Delivery Full Stack Web App
 =====================================================

-> 🚀 A feature-rich, full-stack **pasta delivery platform** built with PHP, JavaScript, HTML, and CSS, developed by a team of four over three months as part of a Bachelor's degree project.
+>🚀 A feature-rich, full-stack web application that serves as **pasta delivery platform** built with PHP, JavaScript, HTML, and CSS.
+Developed during a **3-month university project** by a team of 4, it demonstrates skills in **web development**, **database integration**, and **responsive UI/UX design**.
 Includes responsive design, user authentication, cart/order management, and admin controls.

 * * *